-The Top 6 Things you need to know before Selling your Practice to a Dental Service Organization (DSO)
+The Top 6 Things you need to know before Selling your Practise to a Dental Service Organization (DSO)

-In today’s market, dentists who are interested in selling their practices have several options they can choose from.
+In today’s market, dentists who are interested in selling their practises have several options they can choose from.
 Yet most of them don’t know where to start or what is involved in the transaction.
-This article contains the 6 things dentists need to know before selling your dental practice to a DSO.
+This article contains the 6 things dentists need to know before selling your dental practise to a DSO.

 Understand the nature of the transaction